xjunko/kurarin/README.md

 ## Disclaimer

 This is my personal side project so updates is very random.

-## Why Dementia

-Old codebase is absolute dogshit and full of weird shenanigans, so might as well make everything from scratch again ;). </br>
-(New codebase is still bad but atleast its bearable and much more simpler this time)

 ## Preview

 (Slider is being reworked, so theres no alpha)